 Heartstart and Public Access Defibrillators

 Working in partnership with the British Heart Foundation and South East Coast Ambulance service, Mole Valley District Council (MVDC) has delivered over 50 free training courses spread over many local communities.

-As a result nearly a thousand residents have been trained to administer potentially life saving Emergency Life Support skills.
+As a result over one thousand residents have been trained to administer potentially life saving Emergency Life Support skills.